ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

 ### Installing certificates and activating the vEdge

+{% include tip.html content="Make sure the certificates and relevant files (like the .viptela Serial file) are in order before initiating a deployment.
+Certificate mismatches are one of the most widely seen causes for devices not being able to establish control connections with the vManage/vSmarts" %}

 1. Type `vshell` and enter `scp admin@192.168.0.6:ROOTCA.pem .` to copy the ROOTCA.pem certificate to the vEdge.
 Commands can be copy-pasted now since we have SSH'd in to the vEdge (there is a dot at the end of the scp command)

     ![](/images/Deploying_DC_vEdge1/25_vshellcopypemtovedgefromvman.PNG)